 Prerequisite: ARTS 231 or permission of instructor.
 Conceptual approach to space and form is explored through a broad range of media.
 Performance, installation, and site-specific works employing found objects, constructed objects, sound, movement, etc., are introduced.
 Focus is on development of individual creative ideas and approaches to sculpture as a visual language.
-This is a writing and speaking intensive course designed to promote recognition, formulation and articulation of concepts and perceptions about sculpture and extended media.
+This course is designed to promote recognition, formulation and articulation of concepts and perceptions about sculpture and extended media.

 341 – Multiple Imaging (3)